6 Best All You Can Eat Restaurants in Sydney

 4. Govindas Cinema and Restaurant

 Firstly, you should know that no two nights are the same at Govindas.
-This all you can eat buffet is a vegetarian staple that operates an upstairs living room-like cinema.
-Eat until your satisfied for $25 per person.
-The staples here include Indian dahl soup, vegetable curry, baked penne, the succulent kofta balls in creamy tomato sauce and large veggie samosas.
+This all-you-can-eat buffet is a vegetarian staple that operates an upstairs living room-like cinema.
+Eat until you are satisfied for $25 per person.
+The staples here include Indian dahl soup, vegetable curry, baked penne, succulent kofta balls in creamy tomato sauce and large veggie samosas.
 When finished dining, you’ll be invited to kick off your shoes and recline on comfy couches or tub chairs and watch a movie.

 Address: 112 Darlinghurst Rd, Darlinghurst NSW 2010